Clent-Africa/.github/profile/README.md

 # CLENT Africa

 Welcome to the official repository for CLENT Africa!
-We are a Not-for-Profit dedicated to addressing critical issues related to climate change, energy, environment, gender equality, and technology across Africa.

-## Mission Statement

-To empower communities across Africa by addressing climate change, promoting sustainable energy, advancing gender equality, fostering innovation, and ensuring environmental stewardship through collaborative and inclusive initiatives.

-## Vision Statement

-A sustainable and equitable Africa where every community thrives in harmony with the environment, empowered by clean energy, gender equality, and innovative solutions.

-## About Us

-CLENT Africa is a pioneering NGO focused on creating sustainable and equitable solutions for communities across Africa.
+We are a pioneering NGO focused on creating sustainable and equitable solutions for communities across Africa.
 Our mission is to drive meaningful change through collaborative and inclusive initiatives that address climate change, energy, environment, gender equality, and technology.

 ## Focus Areas